 Women are different than men.
-We're built differently and have totally different attitudes about many things, including camping and hiking.
+Our bodies are built differently and we have totally different attitudes about many things, including camping and hiking.
 Though some guys have no problem running off into the wild without even a toothbrush, most of us women wouldn't feel too comfortable with that.

 Since many of the camping books and guides are written by, and often for men, I thought I'd help the wanna-be camper women out, and share a bit of what I learned the hard way on my many camping and hiking trips.

-I want camping to be as fun for you as it is for me, so read on to discover some of the ways we can make our trips as enjoyable as they can be.
+I love camping and want camping to be as fun for you as it is for me, so read on to discover some of the ways we can make our trips as enjoyable as they can be.